Hexagon/pup/docs/usage.md

 The `run` argument allows you to start a single process using command line parameters without reading or writing any configuration file.
 This mode uses default options for logging.

-To run Pup in no-config mode, pass `--cmd`, followed by a command and a restart policy. `--id` is optional in this mode.
+To run Pup in no-config mode, pass `--cmd` or `--worker`, followed by a command and a restart policy. `--id` is optional in this mode.

 - `--cmd <cmd>`: Specify the command to run the process.
+- `--worker <path>`: Specify the path of the worker.

 And one of the start policies